 - big handful of chopped fresh herbs like dill, basil or cilantro

 - cooking spray

-In a large mixing bowl, whisk 7 eggs with a splash of cream or milk and baking powder.
+- In a large mixing bowl, whisk 8 eggs with ½ cup of heavy cream or whole milk and baking powder (optional).
 Using the back flat edge of a chef's knife, scrape the corn cobs to release the corn milk into the bowl, stir to combine.
 Season with salt and pepper.

 - Spray an oven safe baking dish or pan with cooking spray (I use a well seasoned cast iron skillet which needs no greasing).
 Transfer the zucchini/corn mixture to the pan and spread.
 Add the tomato chunks evenly on top.
 Pour the egg mixture over the top.
 Using a spoon, dollop the ricotta evenly throughout, about 1/2 a spoonful at a time.
 Top with a generous handful of fresh herbs and shimmy just a little so the herbs sink into the egg mixture (if they don't get a little moisture they will burn).

 - Bake at 350 for 15-25 minutes until set (cook time is pan dependent so just check every 5 minutes after first 15).
 You'll know it is done when you shimmy the pan and see no loose egg mixture in the middle and it feels spongy to the touch.
 Remove and let cool for 5 minutes before slicing.
 Serve and enjoy!